 Suicide

-New UK Measures Enacted to Counter Gambling Addiction
+UK Measures to Combat Problem Gambling

 - New limits for online stakes – the UK government has proposed new online stake limits for all types of online gambling, which would be between £2 ($2.49) and £15 ($17.45)